GliaX/Documentation/docs/getting-started/setting-up-software.md

 * Get the win64 zip (unless you know you need win32).
 * Launch the executable inside

-## Start Slic3rPE
+## Start and configure Slic3rPE
 Once the software is installed, go ahead and start up Slic3rPE.
+In the configuration wizard, pick the profiles for the MK3, the MK2.5, and the SL1.
+The Glia Project uses Prusa [MK3s](https://www.prusa3d.com/original-prusa-i3-mk3/), an MK2.5, several MK3 clones that we built in-house and a [Wanhao Duplicator 7](http://www.wanhao3dprinter.com/Unboxin/ShowArticle.asp?ArticleID=81) that resembles the SL1.

+### Download our Glia-specific profiles - coming soon
+This step is not operational yet and is coming soon.
+For now, simply use the default profiles.

+## Ready for takeoff!
+You are now ready to find a model and slice your first print!